ndau/ndau/cmd/ndauapi/README.md

 ### `GET /transaction/:txhash`

-_Returns a transaction given its tx hash._
+_Returns a transaction from the blockchain given its tx hash._